a327ex/www/content/posts/super_people_test_session.md

 With lower TTK this changed pretty dramatically.
 Quite a few players who I know are really good and who used to terrorize me are now forced to play less aggressively because they can't get away with as much as before, and thus what happened is that they would make it to the final circles less often and with less kills than before.

-This is a pretty good instance of a well known effect in game design which has been described here:
+This is a pretty good instance of how luck affects a game's design, an effect which has been described here:

 {{< youtubestartend dSg408i-eKw 1548 >}}

-In a battle royale, with 60 players, what ends up happening is that people of all skill levels are matched together, and if the BR rewards skill too much then only the more skilled players end up having fun, while everyone else just keeps getting killed match after match.
-You can think of "fun" as a resource that the game generates, and your goal as a designer is to make it so that the [Gini index](https://en.wikipedia.org/wiki/Gini_coefficient) of fun is not very high.
+In a battle royale, with 60 players, what ends up happening is that people of all skill levels are matched together, and if the game rewards skill too much then only the more skilled players end up having fun, while everyone else just keeps getting killed over and over.
+You can think of "fun" as a resource that the game generates, and your goal as a designer is to make it so that the [Gini coefficient](https://en.wikipedia.org/wiki/Gini_coefficient) of fun is not very high.

 You want lesser skilled players to be able to occasionally kill very skilled players, since if that doesn't happen then over time lesser skilled players will leave and you end up with a dwindling population of very skilled players,